mucsci-students/2022fa-475-Bloons-Copied-Us/README.md

 Current controls for reference:
 ```
 Camera Controls are identcial to the controls in Unity's 3D editor and are largely dependent on the camera direction.
+CAMERA MUST BE ENABLED FOR THIS TO WORK.
+IF UNWANTED PRESS THE INGAME CAMERA BUTTON TO DISABLE MOVEMENT.
 Controls:

   - Right Click + Move Mouse = Move direction the camera is facing